Places

 Dreaming About a Broken River: Meaning, Psychology & Symbolism

-Dreaming of a broken river may reflect feelings of disruption or emotional blockage.
+Dreaming of a broken river can reflect disruptions in emotional flow or life transitions.

 Written by: DreamMeaning Editorial Team